microsoft/vscode-cpptools/Documentation/Debugger/gdb/Windows Subsystem for Linux.md

 Code can be written on Windows itself using VSCode and debugged through `bash.exe` to the Bash on Windows layer.

 **NOTE: Creator's Update (Build 15063 or later) is required due to bugfixes within the subsystem that we rely on to provide debugging.
 Debugging using a previous version of WSL is unsupported and likely will not work.
-To check your Windows version, in a command prompt, enter `winver`.**
+To check your Windows version, enter `winver` in a command prompt.**

 ## Prerequisites
 * [Windows 10 Creators Update with Windows Subsystem for Linux and Bash](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) installed.